pingcap/docs-cn/dm/dm-faq.md

 You can avoid this error by the following steps:

-1. Remove the `online-ddl-scheme` configuration of the task.
+1. Remove the `online-ddl-scheme` or `online-ddl` configuration of the task.

 2. Configure `_{table_name}_gho`, `_{table_name}_ghc`, and `_{table_name}_del` in `block-allow-list.ignore-tables`.

 3. Execute the upstream DDL in the downstream TiDB manually.

-4. After the Pos is replicated to the position after the gh-ost process, re-enable the `online-ddl-scheme` and comment out `block-allow-list.ignore-tables`.
+4. After the Pos is replicated to the position after the gh-ost process, re-enable the `online-ddl-scheme` or `online-ddl` configuration and comment out `block-allow-list.ignore-tables`.

 ## How to add tables to the existing data migration tasks?